sandra-calvo/smarthomes/README.md

 <img src="/images/App25.png" width="30%" height="30%">

 This will prompt a window to confirm the installation.
-Click on install and wait few minutes, the application may require a restart.
+Click on install and wait few minutes.
 Click "Done" to close the left side menu.

 <img src="/images/App26.png" width="50%" height="50%">